apereo/apereo.github.io/_posts/blog/2017-08-24-tip-docker-container-to-host.md

 My Docker setup usually is based on [this project](https://github.com/UniconLabs/dockerized-idp-testbed), which is the wonderful produce of my esteemed colleague, [@jtgasper3](https://github.com/jtgasper3).
 As the perfect IAM testbed, it is *composed* (catch the pun?) of an LDAP server, a Shibboleth SP, Apache httpd, a CASified PHP application, simpleSAMLphp, a Shibboleth IdP and possibly more.

 I simply enable/disable components I need running in the package and viola!
 It takes care of the rest.
-I am not going to bore you with all the intricate details of how this is all organized Docker-wise, but thing that is perhaps relevant is that each running component is tagged with a `networks` configuration that simply [controls the application networking](https://docs.docker.com/compose/networking/) via custom networks each of which can be linked to a driver configuration (i.e. `bridge`, the default for the Docker engine).
+I am not going to bore you with all the intricate details of how this is all organized Docker-wise, but one thing that is perhaps relevant is that each running component is tagged with a `networks` configuration that simply [controls the application networking](https://docs.docker.com/compose/networking/) via custom networks where each can be linked to a driver configuration (i.e. `bridge`, the default for the Docker engine).
 This might come in handy, should you decide to go fancier and beyond what I explain here for a solution.

-Long story short the issue I bumped into had to do with the dockerized Shibboleth SP that seemed unable to make a query to my IdP running outside.
+Long story short, the issue had to do with the dockerized Shibboleth SP unable to make a SOAP query to my IdP running outside.
 If you think about it, this sort of makes sense.
 What runs inside does not necessarily know anything about what's on the outside.
-It might seem like everything is simply running on *the same machine*, but `localhost` for you is a very different and unknown to the Shibboleth SP container running in its own network.
+It might seem like everything is simply running on *the same machine*, but `localhost` for you is very different unknown to the Shibboleth SP container running in its own network.

 I needed an inside man.